HackBulgaria/Programming101-CSharp/week08/03-SQL-DatabaseDesign/Readme.md

   * Email - optional
   * Date of birth
   * Manager - another employee that is his/her manager.
 The big boss doesn't have a manager.
-  * Department - the department the employee works in
+  * Department - the department the employee works in.
+The big boss doesn't have a department.

 ### Products
 The company creates products with different categories: